Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

     (I rebuilt the config manually with the same settings so it wouldn't be corrupt)

-    if anyone wants to make this config better for everyone let me know your fixes and ill include them and I will give you credit :)
+    if anyone wants to make this config better for everyone let me know your fixes and i'll include them and I will give you credit :)